IABTechLab/uid2docs/docs/overviews/overview-dsps.md

 ## Workflow for DSPs

-The following steps provide a high-level outline of the workflow intended for DSPs that transact on UID2s in the bidstream.
+The following steps provide a high-level outline of the workflow intended for DSPs that transact on UID2s in the <Link href="../ref-info/glossary-uid#gl-bidstream">bidstream</Link>.

 The following processes occur in the background:
 - The advertiser and/or data provider passes first-party and third-party audience segments to the DSP.